Associate Professor of Northern Renaissance and Baroque Art

 Ashley D. West, PhD

-Ashley West is an art historian of the early modern period, 1400-1700, with a particular expertise in the history, practice, and theory of printmaking, and interest in different kinds of cross-cultural encounters between Europe and the Ottoman Empire, the 'New World,' Africa, and the East Indies.
-She studies processes of cultural transmission and the dissemination of knowledge in the early modern period, as well as opportunities for artistic exchange through travel and portable objects, pilgrimages, warfare, global trade and exploration, and early collecting practices.
+Ashley West is an art historian of the early modern period, 1400-1700, with a particular expertise in the history, practice, and theories of printmaking.
+Her interest extends to cross-cultural encounters between the Holy Roman Empire and its neighbors across Northern and Central Europe, rival empires, and outposts globally.
+She studies processes of cultural transmission and the dissemination of knowledge, as well as occasions for artistic exchange through travel and portable objects, pilgrimages, warfare, global trade and exploration, and early collecting practices.

 In her teaching she regularly incorporates on-site learning opportunities in the Print Study Room of the Philadelphia Museum of Art, the Mütter Museum, the Wagner Free Institute of Science, and Temple’s Special Collections of rare books.